music-tribe/healthcheck/README.md

 # healthcheck
-A handler for concurrently handling dependency health checks
+A Golang health check client that exposes an echo handler for concurrently handling dependency health checks